bobbleclank/std-expected/README.md

 # std-expected

-Work-in-progress implementation of std::expected as proposed in [p0323r10](http://wg21.link/p0323r10).
+An implementation of std::expected as proposed in [p0323r10](http://wg21.link/p0323r10).

 This project is an exercise for the author.
 Using the following implementations